mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

  ### Tutorial
  1. Log into a [GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash2.jsp) account.
  2. Navigate to the [ReDU-MS2](http://dorresteinappshub.ucsd.edu:5005/) homepage.
- 3. Click on the **"Select Data to Co-Analyze at GNPS"** text.
+ 3. Click on the **"Select Data to Coanalyze at GNPS"** text.

  **IMAGE**

- 4. Select the files you wish to include in the co-analysis by clicking the **Group 1 (G1)** button.
+ 4. Select the files you wish to include in the coanalysis by clicking the **Group 1 (G1)** button.
    * The orange buttons in the center of the screen correspond to Sample Information categories.

    **IMAGE**

-   * If filter/s are used, they will appear as red boxed in the Attribute Filters Panel (upper-right corner) of the page.
+   * If filter/s are used, they will appear as red box/boxes in the Attribute Filters Panel (upper-right corner) of the page.
+To remove already selected filters click on the red boxed filter you wish to remove and the item should disappear from Attribute Filters Panel.

    **IMAGE**

-   * When files are selected into a group the corresponding button becomes red and teh number of files is updated in the Selection Summary Panel (upper-left corner).
+   * When files are selected into a group the corresponding button becomes red and the number of files is updated in the Selection Summary Panel (upper-left corner).

    **IMAGE**